Krautsalat13/ComputationalPhysics/README.md

 # Computational Physics

 A collection of numerical simulations in Computational Physics, exploring systems in statistical mechanics, classical and quantum dynamics, and electromagnetism.
-Each project folder includes source code, figures, and explanatory documentation.
+Each project folder includes source code, figures, and explanatory report.

 ---